vfarcic/devops24/manuscript/01-sts.md

 open "http://$CLUSTER_DNS/jenkins"
 ```

-T> ## A note to Windows users
+W> ## A note to Windows users
-T>
+W>
-T> Git Bash might not be able to use the `open` command.
+W> Git Bash might not be able to use the `open` command.
 If that's the case, replace the `open` command with `echo`.
 As a result, you'll get the full address that should be opened directly in your browser of choice.

 W> In some cases (e.g., GKE), it might take a few minutes until the external load balancer is created.
 If you see 40x or 50x error message, please wait for a while and try to open Jenkins in the browser again.